 There are no special food lists of what you should or shouldn’t consume, your meal plan is totally up to you.
 However, if you have started fasting in order to lose weight, it is important to make healthy eating choices and practice portion control.
 Only in this way you’ll be able to lose or maintain healthy weight.
 Besides this, your body has its nutritional needs and your daily menu should help you supply your body with all the necessary nutrients.

-This weight loss approach is considered to be an effective way to fight obesity and cut the calorie intake for a prolonged period of time.
+This weight loss approach is considered by many to be an effective way to fight obesity and cut the calorie intake for a prolonged period of time.
 However, there are also some drawbacks.
 For instance, some people can face overeating or binge-eating during the non-fasting period.
 Many people also tend to opt for unhealthy foods during their non-fasting period.

 If you wish to cinch your waist, tone up your bat wings, blast away the muffin top – our fitness app was created to cater to all your needs!
 BetterMe won’t give excess weight a chance!